 Polar-orbiting satellites include the Defense Meteorological Satellite Program (DMSP), NOAA Polar-orbiting Operational Environmental Satellites (POES), Landsat satellites, and the French SPOT satellites.
 The DMSP and NOAA/POES satellites are operational meteorological satellites that normally provide complete global coverage on a daily basis.
 Landsat and SPOT do not provide daily global coverage, but offer the advantage of higher-resolution, multi-spectral images of our planet.

-SATELLITES CURRENTLY USED BY THE ETL SATELLITE CLIMATE RESEARCH GROUP
+SATELLITES CURRENTLY USED BY THE SATELLITE REMOTE SENSING GROUP

 The data currently used for climate research include data collected by DMSP satellites, GOES satellites, and GMS satellites.